OpenCSGs/csghub-installer/helm-chart/README.md

 ### Deploy Kubernetes

 > **Only for users who do not have a k8s basic environment.
-If you already have a k8s shipping environment, please continue configuration from the next chapter.**
+If you already have a k8s shipping environment which meets the above software requirements, please continue configuration from the [next chapter](#configure-existing-kubernetes).**

 > **Tips:**
 >